YottaDB/YDBDoc/AdminOpsGuide/gde.rst

 .. parsed-literal::
    GDE> add -segment temp -file_name=scratch

 This command creates a segment-name TEMP and maps it to the file scratch.dat in the current working directory.
-However, if you were to specify scratch as the file-name, in other words, an environment variable, each process uses the file using the translation of that environment variable at run-time.
+However, if you were to specify scratch as the file-name, in other words an environment variable, each process uses the file using the translation of that environment variable at run-time.

 **-Region**